 What are the pros of oral Vitamin K?

-- The 3-dose regimen lowers the risk of classic and late VKDB, but not as well as the injection
+- The 3-dose regimen of 2 mg Vitamin K1 lowers the risk of classical and late VKDB to under 1 per 100,000, but is probably still not as effective as the injection, which has incidence rates even closer to zero.

-- The weekly regimen seems to protect infants with undiagnosed gallbladder problems just as well as the shot does
+- The weekly regimen seems to protect infants with undiagnosed gallbladder problems just as well as the shot does.
+The 3-dose regimen of 2 mg Vitamin K1 has not been tested yet in this high-risk group.

-- Some babies may not be able to absorb it, or they may spit it up
+- Some babies may not be able to absorb it (e.g., diarrheal illness may reduce absorption), or they may spit it up

-- Requires that parents commit to giving at least three doses or weekly dose
+- Requires that parents commit to giving at least three doses or weekly doses

 What are the current recommendations for giving Vitamin K?